Exercises and associated data

 library(ggplot2); theme_set(theme_classic())

 We will continue with time series of rodent captures from the Portal Project, a long-term monitoring study based near the town of Portal, Arizona, with particular focus on the time series of captures for the Desert Pocket Mouse Chaetodipus penicillatus.
-Data manipulations will proceed in a similar way as in Tutorial 1, except that we now use a lagged version of ndvi (at a lag of 12 lunar months; see ?dplyr::lag for details) to give you a sense of how you can create and use lagged predictors in time series models
+Data manipulations will proceed in a similar way as in Tutorial 1, except that we now use a lagged version of mintemp (at a lag of four lunar months; see ?dplyr::lag for details) to give you a sense of how you can create and use lagged predictors in time series models

 data("portal_data")